en

 Website | Google Maps

-Beautiful Japanese Tea Houses Where You Can Enjoy Tea Sets in and Around Nagoya.
+Tea Houses Where You Can Enjoy Tea Sets in Nagoya

-Rather than joining a tea ceremony, you might enjoy having a tea set with delicious frothy Matcha green tea and a traditional Japanese confection at one of the amazing tea houses in and around Nagoya.
+Rather than joining a tea ceremony, you might enjoy having a tea set with delicious frothy Matcha green tea and traditional Japanese confectionery at one of the amazing tea houses in and around Nagoya.

-What many people don’t know is that a large proportion of Matcha green tea is produced not far from Nagoya in Nishio city.
-For this reason, the city is the best place to experience some delicious Matcha green tea, straight off the plant, so to speak.
+What many people don’t know is that a large proportion of Matcha green tea is produced not far from Nagoya, in Nishio city.
+For this reason, the city is the best place to experience some delicious Matcha green tea, straight from the plant, so to speak.

 While there are countless cute cafes and shops where you can enjoy Matcha sweets and drinks, the most beautiful setting to enjoy a traditional Matcha tea set in Nishio is the Former Konoe Residence on the grounds of the former Nishio Castle.